| |

 Row 2 is your half double crochet (hdc) row.
 You’ll start it with just 1 chain because the chain made to close the ‘end star st’ actually counts as part of the turning chain.

-Ch1, 1hdc in the top of the end star st, *2hdc in the eye of the next star st; rep from * up to (and including) the last eye, then work 1hdc in the top of the beg star st from the previous round.
+Ch1, 1hdc in the top of the end star st, *2hdc in the eye of the next star st; rep from * up to (and including) the last eye, then work 1hdc in the top of the ch of the beg star st from the previous row.

-When working the last hdc, you’ll essentially be working it into the chain you missed right at the start.
+When working the last hdc, you’ll essentially be working it into the second chain from the beg star st. Alternatively, you can work it into the space created when you skipped the first ch right at the start.
+Either will work, so have a play and see what you prefer and find easiest!

 Turn your work.